AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 The overall flow is simple and intuitive even if you do not yet have extensive experience with Cloud Manager.

-1. The administrator creates a new site using a site template.
+1. The AEM administrator creates a new site using a site template.
-1. The administrator creates a front-end pipeline in Cloud Manager.
+1. The Cloud Manager administrator creates a front-end pipeline in Cloud Manager.
 The pipeline orchestrates the deployment of code from a git repository to an AEM environment.
-1. The administrator exports the site theme and provides it to the front-end developer.
+1. The AEM administrator exports the site theme and provides it to the front-end developer.
-1. The administrator grants the front-end developer access to the AEM git repository where customizations can be committed.
+1. The Cloud Manager administrator grants the front-end developer access to the AEM git repository where customizations can be committed.
 1. The front end developer retrieves access credentials to access git and the pipeline.
 1. The front-end developer customizes the theme, testing it using actual content from the site using a proxy and then commits the changes to the git repository.
 1. The front-end developer executes the pipeline to deploy the theme customizations.